nicksnlp/Cantharellus/README.md

 # Cantharellus
-A research project in language technology on hallucination detection in connection with SemEval-2025 Task 3: Mu-SHROOM, the Multilingual Shared-task on Hallucinations and Related Observable Overgeneration Mistakes.
+A research project in language technology on hallucination detection in connection with SemEval-2025 **Task 3: Mu-SHROOM, the Multilingual Shared-task on Hallucinations and Related Observable Overgeneration Mistakes**.

 This repository contains scripts for training & inference with various LLM models, as well as scripts for generating synthetic data used during training.
 It also contains some test scripts & notebooks used on some intermediate steps of the research.